harutea/ray-tracing-fs/README.md

 # ray-tracing-fs

-Ray Tracing in Fragment Shader using React Three Fiber.
+Ray Tracing(Path Tracing) in Fragment Shader using React Three Fiber.
 It uses ShaderMaterial in Three.js.

 Based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)